NFL Conference Futures Betting

 Current NFC odds: +10000 (Odds before season: +3700)

 The Giants finally turned a corner last week, picking up their first win of the season with a 27-21 overtime victory over the Saints.
 New York had suffered stinging losses to Washington and Atlanta in the previous two weeks, where they had done more to lose those games than their opponents did to win them.
 Plus, the victory over New Orleans will no doubt do wonders for the Giants’ morale.
-However, this is still a team that turns the ball over far too frequently, is prone to anemic games on offence and lacks the ability to convincingly win football games.
+However, this is still a team that turns the ball over far too frequently, is prone to anemic games on offense and lacks the ability to convincingly win football games.

 The Giants would be 3-1 if they could close out games, but that is something that still eludes them, and there’s no way you’re winning the NFC if you can’t.